Relationship Between Validity And Reliability

 Criterion validity is based on how closely a measure correlates with an established criterion, such as a gold standard.
 Construct validity refers to how well a measure captures the underlying construct it is intended to measure.

-ALSO READ: What Is The Relationship Between Schools And Society
+ALSO READ: What's The Difference Between Humidity And Relative Humidity

 Finally, face validity refers to the extent to which a measure appears to measure what it is intended to measure.
 By understanding the relationship between validity and reliability, researchers can ensure that their measures are accurate and consistent.